-Source: Researchers’ Data 2025
+Source: Researchers’ Data (2025)

 4.2.3.1 Open Communication between the Procuring Entity and Suppliers Enhances Trust

 The findings on Table 4.4 show that the majority of respondents strongly agree that open communication between the procuring entity and suppliers enhances trust.
 Specifically, 92 respondents (70.8%) strongly agreed, and 28 respondents (21.5%) agreed, totaling 120 respondents (92.3%) with a positive perception.
 Only a small proportion were neutral or disagreed.
 This overwhelming agreement reflects the critical role that transparent and continuous communication plays in fostering trust between procurement officials and suppliers.